-Cinco de Mayo is just two days away and this Mexican Chicken Tortilla Skillet should be part of the fiesta!
-It’s a quick and easy, one-pan meal loaded with flavor you’ll want on repeat.
+Cinco de Mayo is just two days away and this Mexican Chicken Tortilla Skillet needs to be part of the fiesta!
+It's a quick and easy, one-pan meal so loaded with flavor and cheesy goodness, you'll want on repeat.

 Remember to PIN THIS to save the recipe for later!

 What You'll Need

 In spite of what may look like a lot of ingredients, this super tasty one-pan wonder comes together in no time.
 Using rotisserie or leftover chicken is a time saver, and the bit of veggie chopping can even be done the night before.
 All these layers of flavor and texture come together deliciously in the end.